 You can research your rights as an employee through the U.S. Equal Employment Opportunity Commission website.
 You have rights under the Pregnancy Discrimination Act and other federal laws.
 This website informs you of your protections and offers resources for further help.

-If you need help with pregnancy leave laws, you can post your legal need on UpCounsel's marketplace.
-UpCounsel accepts only the top 5 percent of lawyers to it's site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+If you need help with pregnancy leave laws, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.